K11E3R/Drawing/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the  [MIT License](LICENSE) file for details.